The Data & Insights Hub

 Data hoteliers could trust

 The metrics were owned by a separate team with different timelines and priorities.
-I ran a series of demos to VP-level leadership that made the gaps impossible to ignore, and I negotiated a phased approach: launching with a verified set of metrics and expanding as each one was resolved.
-I then partnered with our content designer to build a metric glossary defining how each metric works and how it is calculated.
-Those definitions were surfaced directly in the interface, so hoteliers could click on any metric to understand exactly what they were looking at.
+I brought the gaps directly to VP-level leadership, and I negotiated a phased approach: launching with a verified set of metrics and expanding as each one was resolved.
+I then partnered with our content designer to build a metric glossary defining exactly what each metric measures and how it's calculated.
+Those definitions were surfaced directly in the interface, so hoteliers could click on any metric to understand what they were looking at.

 "This is great.
 I have been waiting for this for a long time.
 Now we can speak the same language between Expedia and our hotel partners."